lixiao-yang/Electricity-Load-Prediction/README.md

 3. It exports `clusters_3models.parquet`.
 4. The TFT pipeline reads those artifacts and keeps only meters assigned to KMeans clusters `10` and `12`.
 5. The DeepAR pipeline reads the same artifacts and keeps only meters assigned to the selected DeepAR cluster groups: `2_3`, `7`, and `1_11`.
+6. The Cluster 6 XGBoost pipeline reads the same artifacts and isolates the singleton KMeans cluster `6`, specifically meter `MT_362`.

 ## Forecasting Input Handoff